 The chapel is entered by a single doorway, which leads to a single cell enclosure.
-Excavations inside the foundations revealed the remains of a bench built of wood and stone set against one wall.
 The foundations measure 6.7 x 4.1 metres internally and show signs of external buttressing.

 The wall is 0.7 metres wide and up to a meter high in places.
 The site is enclosed within a drystone wall which may pre-date the chapel, and there is also a well inside the perimeter wall.
 The well water was traditionally thought to have healing qualities.

 The outer wall also enclosed a small priest's house, probably built of timber, and a cemetery.